Crookston, Minnesota: K–12

+Higher education

+Crookston has the University of Minnesota Crookston (a campus of the University of Minnesota system).
+It began as an agricultural high school before becoming a two-year college and then a four-year university.
+On January 30, 2010, the new Crookston Sports Center was dedicated.
+The university enrolled about 1,729 students in the fall 2024 term.

 Media

 The local newspaper is the Crookston Daily Times.

 Television

 Crookston is part of the Fargo/Grand Forks television market.
-PBS member station KCGE-DT (channel 16) is licensed to Crookston, serving Grand Forks.
+PBS member station KCGE (channel 16) is licensed to Crookston, serving Grand Forks.

-Local radio stations
+Radio

 KROX 1260 AM (also broadcast locally on translator K289CE 105.7 FM) specifically covers the community.
 Radio stations from Grand Forks, Thief River Falls, and KRJB 106.5 FM broadcasting from Ada can also be easily received.
 Radio stations KQHT 96.1 FM and KYCK 97.1 FM are also licensed to Crookston, but broadcast from Grand Forks and serve the region in general.

-Culture

-Crookston is home to the Grand Theater, the oldest continuously operating movie theater in the United States.
-Built in 1910, it served as an opera house until 1917, when it began to primarily show movies.
-It played host to entertainers including early film actress Mary Pickford.